Forest Avenue and Grant Street

 Connections to Existing and Planned Bike Infrastructure

 Below is a snapshot of Forest Avenue, where it intersects with Niagara Street.
-Currently, Forest Avenue stands as a gap between people who are bike along Niagara Street, and around the Buffalo State campus.
+Currently, Forest Avenue stands as a gap between people who bike along Niagara Street, and around the Buffalo State campus.

 Forest Avenue and Richmond Avenue